 The Long Island Sound Report Card tracks and publicizes the ecological health of Long Island Sound.
 Every other year, Save the Sound assembles water monitoring data and, using an assessment methodology designed for the Report Card, scores water quality in five regions of Long Island Sound.
-In 2020, we added 50 new grades for the bays on the margins of the Sound.
+Our 2022 Report Card features grades for 53 bays and bay segments from around the Sound.
 We bring the results to elected officials, environmental agencies, and the general public as part of our ongoing work to catalyze improvements in ecosystem health and promote restoration projects and investments.

 The latest Report Card was released on November 17, 2022.
 In addition to the biennial printed report, the SoundHealthExplorer website provides public access to all the data in the Report Cards, with tools to view trends over time and to take a deeper dive into each region and each water quality indicator.

 The biggest overall problem impacting the health of Long Island Sound is high levels of nitrogen and other nutrients, which contribute to dead zones, algae blooms, and marsh damage.
 Progress has been made in reducing nitrogen, especially from wastewater treatment plants—but further reductions are needed!
 Learn more about our nitrogen effort.